 This, then, is the centerpiece of God’s saving purpose in the universe—the revelation and magnification of His own glory.
 This is what is at the very center of God’s being—the passionate pursuit of displaying His own glory for His own glory.
 This is what should be at the center of every human life—the promotion of the glory of God, that is, beholding and adoring His glory.
 This is what is primary in the salvation of every lost sinner—the revealing of the glory of God so that sinners might rejoice in the glory of God.
 No wonder Paul writes: “For from him and through him and to him are all things.
 To him be glory forever.
 Amen” (Rom.
 11:36).

-This excerpt is from Steven Lawson’s Foundations of Grace.
+This excerpt is taken from Foundations of Grace by Steven Lawson.